 05 of 15

 The good folks at InMotion Entertainment gave me the idea for this post.
 They were also kind enough to pass along a list of great gift items available in stores at 40 U.S. airports.
 If you happen to be at Boston-Logan Terminals A, B or E, you may want to consider buying the Jabra Sport Coach.
 These wireless sports earbuds offer users audio coaching and a TrackFit monitor sensor for cross training and indoor workouts.

-Why did I include this small regional airport based in Sioux City, Iowa?
-Because it took an unfortunate airport code -- SUX -- and turned it into marketing gold, selling t-shirts, mugs and a beanie cap.
+This small regional airport based in Sioux City, Iowa took an unfortunate airport code -- SUX -- and turned it into marketing gold, selling t-shirts, mugs and a beanie cap.
 The Fly Sux brand is a delight, especially among aviation geeks like me.
-When I had the chance to take a trip there, I jumped -- and bough the t-shirt!
+If you get the chance to take a trip there, buy the t-shirt!

 Baltimore-Washington International Airport

 Seoul's main airport is a shopper's paradise, with luxury brands, cosmetics, liquor and electronics.
-But I recommend looking for Korean-made crafts and gifts at ParkSsiSangBang, located in the Transportation Center Area 1B.
+Check out Korean-made crafts and gifts at ParkSsiSangBang, located in the Transportation Center Area 1B.

 This is a great place for shopping, but there's a special store in just for aviation enthusiasts.
 The DFW Employee Store, located by Gate C2 in Terminal C, offers logo items for hometown carrier American Airlines and American Eagle.
 But it also carries items from predecessor/historical airlines, including TWA, Reno Air, US Airways, and Air California, along with gear from members of the Oneworld alliance.